inmation/WebStudio-docs/GettingStarted/README.md

 - Starting from a blank canvas, you can create your own views by adding `widgets` to the compilation.
 - Widgets are able to bind to, and display dynamic data from the core inmation server and can be configured to react to user interactions.
-- Complications and the widgets contained within are defined using JSON (JavaScript Object Notation)
+- Compilations and the widgets contained within are defined using JSON (JavaScript Object Notation)

 ## Compilations basics